softwareQinc/qpp/README.md

     cmake -DWITH_MATLAB=ON ..
     make

-The above commands create the relase mode executable `qpp`, with MATLAB support, inside the directory `./build`.
+The above commands create the relase-mode executable `qpp`, with MATLAB support, inside the directory `./build`.
-To build a different configuration, e.g. debug configuration without MATLAB support, type from inside the `./build` directory
+To build a different configuration, e.g. debug-mode without MATLAB support (default), type from inside the `./build` directory

     rm -rf *